fawnoculus/NTM-Fabric/README.md

 ```bash
     ./gradlew vscode
 ```
-5. Make the Code Changes you with to make
+5. Make the Code Changes you with to make (don't forget to update the Changelog!)
 6. Make sure that the Code works
 ```bash
     ./gradlew runClient